 GRUB - GROWING RECRUITS FOR URBAN BUSINESS

 The Food Bank’s 5-acre Carolyn Lanier Youth Farm, located at 76th Street and Avenue B in Lubbock, is the primary work site for the GRUB program.
-Work includes garden planning, soil preparation, maintaining the irrigation system, planting seeds and young plants, nurturing, harvesting, and marketing the produce.
-As GRUB develops, the youth will produce and market a value-added product, giving them experience in marketing and small business operations.
+Work includes garden planning, soil preparation, maintaining the irrigation system, planting seeds and young plants, nurturing, harvesting, and marketing the produce and GRUB Scrub.
+The youth produce and market a value-added product, giving them experience in marketing and small business operations.
 The program also provides classes on nutrition and living a healthy lifestyle.

 The GRUB Program also offers employment to youth who have proved to be hard workers and are interested in a deeper connection to our program.